Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Crystals, keys, Demazure crystals and their opposite

-As seen in the precious example, every Demazure atom crystal contains exactly one key tableau.
-The right key map sends each tableau of $\mathfrak{B}^\lambda$ to the unique key tableau living in the Demazure atom crystal that contains the given tableau.
-The right key of a tableau $T$ is a key tableau of the same shape as $T$, entrywise ”slightly” bigger than $T$.
+Every Demazure crystal atom contains exactly one key tableau.
+The right key map $ K^+$, Theorem \ref{Th_Dila}, Assertiom $(2)$, or \cite{lascoux1990keys} and \cite[Theorem 14, Theorem 17]{santos2019symplectic} in types A and C respectively, sends each tableau of $\mathfrak{B}(\lambda)$ to the unique key tableau living in the Demazure crystal atom that contains the given tableau.
+See Figures \ref{dilatation} and \ref{cristal21}.
+Thereby,